Mark-Clegg/asm1802/README.md

 point to the referenced local label so that any reference to the SUBROUTINE name in main code references the local label instead of the first byte of the SUBROUTINE itself.

-Note: ENDSUB expression can only reference local labels.

 e.g.
 ```
 0000 F8 10                  LDI     HIGH(FlashQ)